 “Since embarking on the Zero Waste lifestyle, our lives have changed for the better: We feel happier and lead more meaningful lives, based on experiences instead of stuff.”

-It’s actually quite impressive – by all accounts she produces just a quart size jar of waste each year and she’s got kids to look after too.
+It’s actually quite impressive – by all accounts, she produces just a quart size jar of waste each year and she’s got kids to look after too.
 How does she do it?
-Bea’s mantra is the 5 R’s which define how she lives her waste free life.
-It stands for refuse, reduce, reuse, recycle, and rot.
+Bea’s mantra is the 5 R’s which define how she lives her waste-free life.
+It stands for refuse, reduces, reuse, recycle, and rot.